Constitution of the Harvard Club of Austin

 Section 5.
 Treasurer

-The treasurer shall be authorized to collect all monies payable to the club, shall be charged with keeping the funds of the club, and from such funds shall make the necessary disbursements.
-The treasurer shall keep the club’s financial accounts and shall enter in detail all receipts and disbursements.
-The treasurer shall be authorized to open an account in the name of the club and deposit all funds therein.
-The Treasurer shall make an annual written statement of funds received and expended to the Board of Directors, and such other written reports and perform other duties of the office as assigned by the Board of Directors or president.
+The Treasurer shall be authorized to collect all monies payable to the club, shall be charged with keeping the funds of the club, and from such funds shall make the necessary disbursements.
+The Treasurer shall keep the club’s financial accounts and shall enter in detail all receipts and disbursements.
+The Treasurer shall be authorized to open an account in the name of the club and deposit all funds therein.
+The Treasurer shall make an annual written statement of funds received and expended to the Board of Directors, and such other written reports and perform other duties of the office as assigned by the Board of Directors or President.
 An electronic document counts as written, so long as it contains the name of the Treasurer.
 The Treasurer shall file the documents required to maintain the club’s federal and state corporate status.

 Section 6.
 Other Positions

 The President or the Board shall have the power to create and fill other positions, such as committees and their leadership as deemed appropriate for various activities of the HCA, including but not limited to Schools and Scholarships Activity.
-The President may also create and fill individual positions, for example webmaster, that may exist other than as part of a committee.
-Individual positions and committee memberships may go to Directors, Officers, or any other member of HCA.
+The President may also create and fill individual positions, that may exist other than as part of a committee.
+Individual positions and committee memberships may go to Board Members, Officers, or any other member of HCA.
 Such appointees shall carry out the details necessary to the position to which appointed.

 Article V: Permanent and Special Committees

-The president, when authorized by the Board, may appoint such permanent or special committee (i.e., Scholarship Committee, Schools Committee, Program Committee, Membership Committee) as is advisable.
+The President, when authorized by the Board, may appoint such permanent or special committee (i.e., Communication Committee, Schools Committee, Service Committee, Events Committee) as is advisable.
 Unless previously authorized by the Board, no committee shall take any action committing the club without the express authorization of the President or vote of the Board.
 Action by any committee shall be upon affirmative vote of a majority of its members.

 Article VI: Expenses